openfaas/docs/docs/cli/build.md

 faas-cli build / publish
 ```

-You'll also need our especially updated Python template, where we tell buildkit to mount the secret passed in from the OpenFaaS Pro plugin:
+You'll also need to update the Python template to mount the secret passed in from the OpenFaaS Pro plugin:

 ```Dockerfile
 RUN --mount=type=secret,id=pipconf,mode=0666,dst=/home/app/.config/pip/pip.conf \